Click here to submit or check your Eco Pass Application and to add your name on a Waiting List if all passes are assigned. (UofS login required)

-Eco Pass requires monthly payroll deduction for the duration of the contract, which is September 1, 2012 to August 31, 2013.
-Participating employees must be of permanent status, or in a term position extending at least to August 31, 2013.
-In addition, we are unable to include graduate students whose payments are in the form of scholarship funding.
+Eco Pass requires monthly payroll deduction for the duration of the contract.
+Participating employees must be of permanent status or in a term position.
+We are unable to include graduate students whose payments are in the form of scholarship funding.
 Scholarships are T4A reportable “Other Earnings” and are not eligible for a “Taxable Benefits” to be applied against.
 Eligible employees must be on university payroll.

 Eco Pass pickup: